celsowm/pgedigital-backend/docs/metal-orm/transactions.md

 `Orm.transaction` is a convenience wrapper that:

 - Creates a session using `executorFactory.createTransactionalExecutor()`.
-- Runs your function with that session.
-- Calls `session.commit()` if your function succeeds.
-- Calls `session.rollback()` if your function throws.
+- Begins a transaction before your function runs.
+- Commits on success (including flushing changes).
+- Rolls back on errors.
+- Disposes the session/executor in `finally`.

 ```ts
 await orm.transaction(async session => {